• Get Help

 • Special court-martial: “misdemeanors.”
 A special court-martial is akin to a “misdemeanor” court in the civilian world.

 • Member specials: A special court-martial may also be composed of at least four military members.
-The maximum punishment at this court-martial is twelve months confinement and a bad conduct discharge.
+The maximum punishment at this court-martial is 12 months’ confinement and a bad-conduct discharge.
 Other lawful punishments, such as forfeiture of pay and reduction in grade, may be adjudged.

 • General court-martial: “felonies.”
 A general court-martial is like a “felony” court in the civilian world.
-General courts-martial may be decided by a judge alone or a group of eight members, depending on the choice of the accused / defendant.
-There is no limitation to the sentence of a general court-martial, except the maximum for the alleged offenses.
+General courts-martial may be decided by a judge alone or by a panel of eight members, at the accused’s / defendant’s option.
+There is no limitation to the sentence of a general court-martial, except for the maximum for the alleged offenses.

 Every case is different.
 Whether you face allegations of sexual assault, larceny, drug use, or another military crime, court-martial convictions may lead to certain punishments that will affect your military career.